I have a mixed marriage . . . at least in the summer.

 Zoar provided a plentiful spread for lunch, including hot soup, hot cocoa, sandwiches and salad, which we ate at the lakeside picnic area.
 We socialized while we refueled and learned a bit more about each other.
 Our instructors were Sara, a college senior, and Katrina, a professional instructor, both highly experienced and wonderfully encouraging.
 Melinda, a small-animal vet, and Heather, a personal chef, were the two other women motivated to learn whitewater skills to share with their kayaking partners.
 Kat, a home health aid, and her partner Max, an EMT, were trying out the sport together.
 Of the seven of us, three were in their twenties, and three in their thirties; at fifty-six, I was by far the oldest in the group, but we five students were all just about equally clueless to start.

 After lunch, we headed for a relatively tame section of flowing river where we could put our newly-acquired skills to use.
 One look at the current, and I was gripped by fear.
 Despite both clear instructions and bountiful encouragement, I let fear push me into making every possible mistake save one: I nailed the wet exit every time.
 Clearly, I’d mastered one useful skill.
 Throughout the afternoon session, I re-learned a familiar lesson about fear: I could let it hinder me or motivate me.
-I emptied the water from my kayak and climbed back in.
+I went for motivation, emptied the water from my kayak and climbed back in.

 We spent an hour and a half practicing the basics: entering the current, turning downstream, and returning to the safety of a still-water eddy.
 Others flipped over; I did, too, and swam again.
 I was actually proud of my ability to survive.

 Next, Sara led us down river, through some fast-moving water.
 I white-knuckled it to safety, but I’m not quite sure how, since I’d developed tunnel vision.
 My world shrunk to just me, my boat, my paddle, the river, and my fear.
-My fear was a real problem.
+My fear was the real problem.
 I barely controlled it long enough to complete our first challenging, Class II maneuver, where we paddled through a slot between two boulders smack in the middle of the river.
 I did it – not with grace and style, but upright.
 I was pleased, and ready for the next challenge, which was a bouncy bit of river with several hazards.
 I was doing pretty well, too.
 Even when I found myself on collision course with a mid-stream boulder, I had a conscious thought about what I was supposed to do—lean toward the rock—and I did it . . . briefly.
 Then I let fear take over, leaned upstream and went over.

 Experienced with wet exits by now, I escaped from my boat, and floated downstream with my feet up leading the way.
 (One of the rules you learn is to never try to stand in swift water).
 I still had my paddle, and was rather enjoying the ride—until my boat hung up on a rock and Katrina, who was right beside me, told me to let go of the boat, hold onto her stern, and swim to shore.

 This third dunk was the charm.
 Somehow, when I emptied the water from my boat this time, my fear drained away with it.
-I snapped on my spray skirt and paddled back into the stream, relaxed and ready.
+I snapped on my spray skirt and paddled back into the stream, feeling relaxed and ready.
 My fear had washed away, and I started to really paddle.

 We spent some time making sorties from a generous eddy into a swift section of river, where we practiced ferrying across the current, and making s-turns.
 We learned a new stroke.
 We saw ducks fly over in formation.
 And as our final exercise of the day, we ferried across the current with our eyes closed and called it a day.